dsoto/ENSP-337-notes/computation-fundamentals.md

 To perform basic calculations with numbers, we can type numbers into the computer and use the symbols above to perform the calculation.

+In the Jupyter notebook, press shift-enter to evaluate a cell.

 ## Variables